Table of Contents

 As you might guess, your Google My Business listing is going to be a primary source of information for Google to decide if you should be one of the top local search results.
 That’s why optimizing your listing is extremely important.

-Beyond the basics (name, address, phone, website, and hours) you also need to put some thought into the following sections and opportunities to tell more about your business.
+Beyond the basics (name, address, phone, website, and hours), dentist SEO best practices say you also need to put some thought into the following sections and opportunities to tell more about your business.

 “From the Business” Description